 Specialty credit reporting agencies gather and report only particular types of information on consumers, such as tenant histories, check writing histories, employment histories, and insurance claims.
 These agencies, similar to the main bureaus, collect information about consumers from a variety of sources, compile reports, and sell them to businesses.

+This kind of report could list your previous addresses, rental payment history, evictions, and other information obtained from previous landlords and court records.
 A specialty tenant screening report that contains negative information about you might result in a future rejection of a lease application.
 Or you might get approved, but you'll have to pay more or comply with additional lease conditions, like paying rent in advance.

 If you need help preparing an amendment to your lease or rental agreement, Nolo's Every Tenant's Legal Guide provides an Amendment to Lease or Rental Agreement form.
 If you need further assistance, consider talking to a Landlord-Tenant attorney.